Last Updated on January 28, 2024 by Carrie Stephens

 Symptoms of Ringworm in Parrots

-- It takes 2-4 weeks for the symptoms of ringworm to appear
+- It takes 2-4 weeks for the symptoms of ringworm to manifest.

-Ringworm can show up anywhere on the body.
-Have you noticed your parrot scratching one or more specific parts of its body?
-If so, while wearing gloves, move the feathers out of the way and check for an inflamed patch of skin.
+Ringworm can appear anywhere.
+Have you observed the parrot scratching one or more parts of its body?
+If so, while wearing gloves, move the feathers and check for inflamed patches of skin.

-If your parrot is scratching itself excessively, it might break the skin.
-This needs to be resolved.
-Otherwise, bacteria may enter the body via the open wound.
+If a parrot is scratching excessively, it may break the skin.
+This must be resolved, or the bacteria may enter the body via the open wound.

-Ulcers and sores might also appear in the infected area.
-If you see any rash-like spots but not circles, check for other symptoms.
+Ulcers and sores might appear in the infected area.
+Check for other symptoms if you see rash-like spots but not circles.
 The circles may develop within a few days.

 Once the infection takes hold, the parrot will lose feathers around the irritated area.
-If it starts developing bald patches outside of the molting season, this is a clear warning sign of ringworm in parrots.
+A warning sign of ringworm is if it develops bald patches outside the molting season.

 Ringworm is rare in parrots.
-However, if they do contract it, here are the likely explanations:
+If they contract it, here’s why:

-If the parrot is healthy enough, its immune system will prevent infection.
-However, it could bring back the spores on its feathers and infect you, friends, family members, and pets.
+If the parrot is healthy, its immune system will likely prevent infection.
+However, it could bring back the spores on its feathers and infect humans and other pets.

 Illness And Injury

-If your parrot is ill or is recovering from an injury, its immune system will be compromised.
-Aside from that, your parrot may get ringworm due to its medication.
+A parrot may also get ringworm due to its medication.
 For example, antibiotics reduce the number of immune cells in the body.

-Many parrots are captured from their natural habitats and smuggled into the country.
-All those parrots are kept together for long periods of time.
-A single parrot can spread ringworm to other birds.
+Some parrots are captured from their natural habitats and smuggled into the country illegally.
+All those parrots are kept together for extended periods, spreading ringworm to other birds.

-The immune system of a parrot cannot function properly if it’s malnourished.
-“Malnourished” doesn’t always mean that the parrot doesn’t get enough to eat.
-Rather, it means that it doesn’t get the proper nutrition it needs.
+The immune system can’t function properly without nourishment.
+Being malnourished doesn’t always mean the parrot doesn’t get enough to eat.
+It may not be getting the nutrition it needs to thrive.

 Parrot Fungal Infection Treatment

-Keep the parrot in its cage while you clean any area where it might have been.
+Keep the parrot in its cage while you clean everywhere it has been.
 Here’s how:

-- You can get rid of any mold or fungi with white vinegar or a non-toxic disinfectant
+- Get rid of mold or fungi with white vinegar or a bird-safe disinfectant.

-- If you have any other pets, they should be bathed
+- If you have other pets, they should be bathed.

-- Advise anyone else you live with to stay away from the parrot
+- Advise anyone you live with to stay away from the parrot.

-- Wash any clothes that came into contact with the parrot
+- Wash clothes that came into contact with the parrot.

-You can take your parrot to an avian vet to be treated for ringworm.
-However, there are many over-the-counter topical medications you can use to treat the infection at home.
+You can take a parrot to a vet for ringworm treatment.
+However, you can use over-the-counter topical medications to treat ringworm at home.